We may earn affiliate commissions for the recommended products. Learn more.

 4.9 /5

-Even though Double VPN increases security, contrary to a kill switch or leak protection, it's still not a mandatory feature.
+Even though a double VPN increases security, contrary to a kill switch or leak protection, it's not a mandatory feature.
 Any service that doesn't have multi-hop can still be named the best VPN.
-Clearly, there must be some cons that stop Double VPN from becoming a must-have.
+Clearly, there must be some cons that stop a double VPN from becoming a must-have.
 But let's start on a high note instead.

-In general, Double VPN gives you extra security and privacy.
+In general, a double VPN gives you extra security and privacy.
 The list below explains how it does so in more detail:

-• Extra IP.
-The second server hides the IP of the first server that hides your real IP address.
+• Extra IP address.
+The second server hides the IP address of the first server that hides your real IP address.

 • Whereabouts unknown.
 Double VPN servers are usually in different countries to better mask your traffic.
 Multi-hop puts more layers between your virtual location and your real one.